ayanonagon/talks/2016-altconf/ScriptScriptingRedux.md

 ![](temple.jpg)

 ^ Well outside of the US, we have the most users in Germany, China, and Japan.
 And we’ve gotten a lot of requests to bring Workflow to their respective languages.

-^ So how do we localize an app?
-Let’s start with the fundamental building block NSLocalizedString.
+And if you look at the numbers...

 ---